Voltage Regulator Failures and Battery Drain Causes & Fixes

 Pulls power even when the engine is off, slowly draining the battery.

-Fun Fact: Overcharging due to a faulty regulator is one of the leading causes of early battery failure in South Africa.
-It can even damage your vehicle’s ECU and other electronic systems.
+Did you know?
+Overcharging caused by a faulty regulator is one of the leading reasons for early battery failure in South Africa.
+It can even damage your ECU and other electronic systems.

 Common Signs of a Faulty Voltage Regulator